 Cod departed Fremantle on her fifth war patrol on 18 September 1944.
 Operating in the Philippine area, she put down a cargo ship on 5 October.
 On 7 October she attacked a tanker, inflicting heavy damage.

-On 25 October Cod came up on a large convoy, making several unsucessful attacks.
+On 25 October Cod came upon a large convoy, making several unsuccessful attacks.
 Having expended all of her torpedoes, she shadowed the convoy, providing position reports for another day.

 Arriving back at Pearl Harbor on 7 March 1945, Cod departed on her sixth war patrol on the 24th, with orders to operate in the East China Sea.
 Her primary assignment during this patrol was lifeguard duty, though she didn’t lack for action.
 On 17 April Cod sank a Japanese tug and it tow with gunfire, picking up three survivors in the process.
 On 24 April she attacked a convoy, failing to sink any targets, but becoming the subject of the worst depth charging of her active service career.

 On 25 April, Cod achieved better results, sinking the minesweepr W-41.The following day, 26 April, a fire broke out in after torpedo room of the USS Cod.
 One torpedo, already loaded in a tube, was manually ejected when it appeared in danger of being detonated by the fire.
 The fire itself was extinguished through the quick action of the crew.
 One man was lost overboard in the aftermath of the fire while opening the hatch to vent the compartment.
 He would be Cod‘s only combat loss.